deepinv/deepinv/paper/paper.md

 J. Hertrich is supported by the German Research Foundation (DFG) with project number 530824055.
 Z. Hu acknowledges funding from the Swiss National Science Foundation (grant PZ00P2_216211).
 Thomas Davies is supported by UKRI EPSRC (grants EP/V006134/1 and EP/V006177/1).
 S. Neumayer acknowledges funding from the German Research Foundation (DFG) with project number 543939932.
+We thank the BASP Laboratory at Heriot-Watt University (https://basp.site.hw.ac.uk/) for insightful discussions, and their contribution on the radio astronomy application.
 The authors acknowledge the Jean-Zay high-performance computing center, using HPC resources from GENCI-IDRIS (Grants 2021-AD011012210, 2024-AD011015191).

 # References